balabanmetin/uDance/README.md

 If there is an input backbone tree as well, it should be locate it at `<workdir>/backbone.nwk` and the field in the config file `backbone` should be set to `"tree"`.

+## Output

+uDance writes its output under the directory `<workdir>/output`.
+The workflow outputs three phylogenies: `<workdir>/output/udance.maxqs.nwk`, `<workdir>/output/udance.incremental.nwk`, and `<workdir>/output/udance.updates.nwk`. `incremental` tree guarantees that the backbone topology is fixed in the output tree. `maxqs` tree is the "best" one inferred by uDance and the location of backbone sequences might change after insertion of query sequences.
+We will shortly come back to the exact definition of these three output trees.

+uDance workflow also outputs many intermediate files.
+These intermediate files can be useful for user for debugging as well as to supplement the downstream analysis.
+All paths below are given in relative to the output directory `<workdir>/output`.

+1. `trimmed` containes trimmed input MSAs.
+2. `backbone.nwk` is the backbone file.
+If there is an input backbone tree, it's identical to the input backbone tree.
+Otherwise, backbone sequences are selected using Mainlines algorithm and selected sequence IDs are written to `backbone/0/species.txt`.
+Gene trees for the selected sequences are found in the directory `backbone/0/<gene>`.
+This directory contains subdirectories named `1` to `k`, where `k` is the number of starting trees for the inference of the gene tree for this gene. `backbone/0/<gene>/<i>/shrunk.fasta.treefile` is the inferred maximum likelihood tree for the gene using the starting tree `i`.
+The highest likelihood tree among all `k` starts is `backbone/0/<gene>/bestTree.nwk` and relative-path to the starting tree that yielded the highest likelihood is `backbone/0/<gene>/bestTreename.txt`.
+All gene trees in newick format are written to `backbone/0/astral_input.trees`, one line per tree.
+This file is provided to ASTRAL as the input.
+No constraint tree is used during the estimation of the backbone tree.
+ASTRAL's output file (a newick tree) is `backbone/0/astral_output.updates.nwk`.
+3. `placement` contains the backbone and query alignments and the backbone tree used at the placement stage. `placement.jplace` is the jplace file output by APPLES-2.
+4. The partitions created by uDance are located under the directory `udance`.
+This directory contains subdirectories named `0` to `p-1`, where `p` is the number of partitions designated for the uDance run. `atasmall/output/udance/<partition>/species.txt` contains the list of backbone, query, and outgroup sequences in the partition.
+The organization of the partition is almost identical to the "partition" `backbone/0` given in the item 2 above but there are a few differences. `datasmall/output/udance/<partition>/astral_constraint.nwk` and `datasmall/output/udance/<partition>/raxml_constraint.nwk` are the two kinds of constraint trees used in ASTRAL stage.
+The former results in an ASTRAL tree (`datasmall/output/udance/<partition>/astral_output.incremental.nwk`) that retains the backbone tree topology and the latter allows topological changes aming the backbone sequences (`datasmall/output/udance/<partition>/astral_output.updates.nwk`).
+4. (continued) The spanning tree of partitions of the placement tree is available at `datasmall/output/udance/color_spanning_tree.nwk`.
+This can be regarded as the hierarchy  or relative positions of the partitions. `datasmall/output/udance/outgroup_map.json` is a dictionary where, for each partition, we list the outgroup sequences (stored in keys `children` and `up`).
+These two files are used during stitching ASTRAL output trees of the partitions.

 ## uDance configuration settings

 |            Parameter             |                                                Description                                                 |